SenseNet/sensenet/docs/content-repository.md

 # Content Repository

 A content repository is a store of digital content with an associated set of data management, search and access methods allowing application-independent access to the content rather like a digital library, but with the ability to store and modify content in addition to searching and retrieving.
-The sensenet Content Repository (SNCR) forms the technical underpinning of sensenet ECM.
+The sensenet Content Repository (SNCR) forms the technical underpinning of sensenet.
 It gives structure to unstructured content as the logical storage facility.
 It is the container of content (individual blocks of information) that also provides the service layer to manipulate (add, copy, move, delete, etc.) it.

 ### Managing Content